Fermented beetroots are as good to eat as they are tricky to make. If for you fermenting beets is synonym to mould these recipes will save your day.

 With the first awesome recipe behind us we would like to share with you another great way to ferment beetroots, which is also our favourite.

-We called then beetkraut.
+We called them beetkraut.

 Here is the recipe.